 Water Quality Generally, water quality is good.
-Several indicators score as very good or good.
-Specific conductance is degraded.
-Stream habitat and benthic communities are only moderate.
-Management to improve stream habitats should be considered.
+Several indicators, including pH and dissolved oxygen, score as very good or good.
+Stream habitat, however, is moderately degraded.
+This could impact benthic communities, which are missing data, so stream habitat management should be considered.

 Air Quality Although difficult to manage, air quality is important to monitor.
-Air quality is in moderate condition.
 Visibility is very degraded, and nitrogen deposition is occurring at levels harmful to plants.
-Ozone is at non-damaging levels for plants.
+Ozone and particulate matter are at non-damaging levels.
+2022 Version 1